LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

 </p>
 </br></br>

 * Has your RL been fully charged?
-Try charging your RL for an hour or two
+Try charging your RL for an hour or two, make sure the red light comes on while charging
 * Is your lipo battery old and perhaps dying earlier in the day?
-Order a new battery
+Order a new battery, replace lipo battery
+* Check your lipo battery wires?
+If your wires are dislodged from the lipo itself, RL will not likely work for long
 * Your RL battery needs to be securely plugged in, check those connections.
 * Check if your RL is on and says "connected" in the [status screen for bluetooth](../../setup/build/configuration.md#device).
 If it says "connecting" or "disconnected", you have a BT problem with RL and iPhone.
 * Make sure your iPhone's BT is turned on, and BT is not being affected by other BT systems (such as car audio)
-* Check if any of the RL command buttons work...such as Send Button press.
-If the commands are frozen, toggle your RL power switch and turn your iPhone BT off/on.
+* Check if any of the RL command buttons work...such as **Send Button Press**.
+* If you've checked all of the above, toggle your RL power switch and turn your iPhone BT off/on.
+Try rebooting your phone.
+If those steps don't work and the RL is properly charging otherwise, likely you have a bad RileyLink and will need to replace it.

 **********************

+## Loop Settings Issues

 ###<p align="center">**Failure to set Insulin Curve Model (Loop settings)**</p>
 </br>